-One unique example of marketing automation involves using a chatbot.
+One example of marketing automation involves using a chatbot.
 Chatbots are a unique resource that can be used to qualify your website visitors.
 Through a chatbot, you can quickly discover what stage of the buyer’s journey a user is navigating by tracking and analyzing the questions users ask.
-This allows sales teams to receive the most qualified, sales-ready.
-To read more about how and why to get started with chatbots, check out our blog.
+This allows sales teams to receive the most qualified, sales-ready leads possible.

 In broad terms, AI is the evolution of computer systems able to perform tasks that usually require human intelligence.
 In marketing, it is the automation of collecting and understanding customer data before using it to inform decision-making by way of an algorithm or machine learning process designed to increase productivity or ROI.
 In other words, AI is used to anticipate your customer’s next move and improve the customer journey.

-Now I know what you are thinking, “Machine Learning works in AI?
-What’s the difference between these two?”
+Now I know what you are thinking: “okay, machine learning works in AI?
+So what’s machine learning?”

 Machine learning is a smaller branch of AI and is centered around the idea that technological systems can learn from data by using it to recognize patterns and develop conclusions.
-It is a process that is human-free.
-A process that uses collected data to generate an algorithm, test that algorithm, gather feedback, and apply learnings.
-Machine Learning allows for accurate targeting and the gathering of insights f that enable increased marketing efficiency.
+It is a human-free process that uses collected data to generate an algorithm, test that algorithm, gather feedback, and apply learnings.
+Machine learning allows for accurate targeting and the gathering of insights that enable increased marketing efficiency.

-Ad efficiency is crucial for any digital marketer that is using ad spend to promote their organization.
-Thankfully, ad platforms like Facebook Ads Manager and Google AdWords utilize machine learning to improve the efficiency of your ads.
+Ad efficiency is crucial for any digital marketer using ad spend to promote their organization.
+Thankfully, ad platforms like Facebook Ads Manager and Google AdWords utilize machine learning and AI to improve the efficiency of your ads.

 For example, Facebook’s Ads Manager allows you to set goals to optimize your ad delivery ahead of your campaign launch.
 From conversions to reach, these goals will chart the course for ad delivery.
 Instead of just optimizing your ads to reach users who may or may not convert, Facebook can help you deliver ads to users it deems likely to click on your ads, thereby reducing your cost per click.

-Another example of machine learning in Paid Media is represented by the Google AdWords bid strategies that are focused on an effective cost per click.
+Another example of machine learning and AI in paid media is the Google Ads bid strategies that are focused on an effective cost per click.
 Machine learning tools analyze ad performance, make alterations to placement, and give recommendations designed to improve performance.

-Machine learning isn’t magic—for example, it can’t help a poorly performing ad because it contains lackluster design or copy.
+Machine learning isn’t magic—for example, it can’t help an ad that’s performing poorly because it contains lackluster design or copy.
 You need collaboration between creative and digital professionals who share a vision along with performance goals.
 But it can help ads that are performing poorly because of circumstances like placement.

-Another way that machine learning can be used in the digital space involves content marketing.
-Specific resources can help digital marketers reveal trends and produce actionable insights.
-One of those resources is HubSpot’s Content Strategy Tool.
-It provides topic suggestions based on relevance, competition, and popularity, along with SEO optimization tips, and much more.
+One resource that can do just that is HubSpot’s Content Strategy Tool.
+It provides topic suggestions based on relevance, competition, and popularity, along with SEO optimization tips and much more.
 In addition, the tool analyzes what is out in the marketplace right now, what is trending, and what you need to do to alter your marketing efforts to be a strong contender in your industry.

 It’s All Connected

 All of these digital marketing systems overlap and impact each other in different ways.
-Machine learning and AI as a whole are increasingly being implemented in every industry to help supplement marketing processes that were once difficult and time-consuming.
-Stay above the craziness of marketing buzzwords and keep discovering which system can bring positive ROI for to organization.
+Machine learning and AI as a whole are being implemented more and more in every industry to help supplement marketing processes that were once difficult and time-consuming.
+Stay above the craziness of marketing buzzwords and keep discovering which system can bring positive ROI for your organization.